-- (a) a legal or equitable estate in the land or other property; or - (b) a right, power or privilege over, or in relation to, the land or other property. - (b) rights held by the corporation that- - (i) relate to, or affect, the use of the corporation's land and other land; and - (ii) enhance the value of the corporation's land; - (c) an interest in land, and anything fixed to the land, that is the subject of a purchase agreement or sale agreement made by the corporation. - (2) Also, a corporation's land-holdings includes the land-holdings, under subsection (1), of a subsidiary of the corporation as if a reference in the subsection to a corporation were a reference to the subsidiary. - (3) However, a corporation's land-holdings do not include land-holdings held on trust by the corporation or a subsidiary of it unless the corporation or any subsidiary of it is a beneficiary of the trust.
+- (a) a legal or equitable estate in the land or other property; or - (b) a right, power or privilege over, or in relation to, the land or other property. - (b) rights held by the entity that- - (i) relate to, or affect, the use of the entity's land and other land; and - (ii) enhance the value of the entity's land; - (c) an interest in land, and anything fixed to the land, that is the subject of a purchase agreement or sale agreement made by the entity. - (2) Also, an entity's land-holdings includes the land-holdings, under subsection (1), of a subsidiary of the entity as if a reference in the subsection to an entity were a reference to the subsidiary. - (3) Despite subsections (1) and (2), an entity's land-holdings do not include- - (a) for a corporation-land-holdings held on trust by the corporation or a subsidiary of it unless the corporation or any subsidiary of it is a beneficiary of the trust; or - (b) for a listed unit trust-land-holdings held on trust by a subsidiary of it unless the listed unit trust or any subsidiary of it is a beneficiary of the trust.

-168 What is a corporation's property
+168 What is an entity's property

-- (1) A corporation's property means the corporation's interest in any property other than a security interest or interest in a trust. - (2) Also, a corporation's property includes any property under subsection (1) of a subsidiary of the corporation as if a reference in the subsection to a corporation were a reference to the subsidiary.

-(3) However, the corporation's property does not include property held on trust by the corporation or a subsidiary of it unless the corporation or any subsidiary of it is a beneficiary of the trust.
+- (1) An entity's property means the entity's interest in any property other than a security interest or interest in a trust. - (2) Also, an entity's property includes any property under subsection (1) of a subsidiary of the entity as if a reference in the subsection to an entity were a reference to the subsidiary. - (3) Despite subsections (1) and (2), the entity's property does not include- - (a) for a corporation-property held on trust by the corporation or a subsidiary of it unless the corporation or any subsidiary of it is a beneficiary of the trust; or - (b) for a listed unit trust-property held on trust by a subsidiary of it unless the listed unit trust or any subsidiary of it is a beneficiary of the trust.